sbfffnico/netflixDemo/To Do.md

 ## To Do

 * Change playback to be centered over the current image/trailer chosen vs being fixed at the top
+* Add a way to navigate through row without use cursor mode or keypad to move left/right